Hyper-Hickory/travel-explorer-app-android/README.md

-# 🗺️ Travel Companion Android Application (TRAVE_APP)
+# 🗺 Travel Companion Android Application (TRAVE_APP)

 A feature-rich Android travel assistant that helps users discover nearby places, get AI-powered recommendations, explore maps, receive smart notifications, and sync travel data using Firebase.
-Designed primarily for **Navi Mumbai (Vashi, Nerul, Juinagar, Turbhe)** with a curated local dataset, but fully customizable to support **any city or region**.
+Designed primarily for *Navi Mumbai (Vashi, Nerul, Juinagar, Turbhe)* with a curated local dataset, but fully customizable to support *any city or region*.

 ---

 ## 🔍 Overview

 Travel Companion App is an intelligent Android travel assistant aimed at delivering a smooth, personalized travel experience.
-Although the app is mainly developed for **Navi Mumbai**, users or developers can easily modify the dataset to support any city.
+Although the app is mainly developed for *Navi Mumbai*, users or developers can easily modify the dataset to support any city.

 The app enables users to: